WTO chief lays out global action to increase vaccine access | Business

 The head of the World Trade Organization laid out a series of actions on Wednesday for countries and drug makers to increase production of coronavirus vaccines and share them more widely and fairly.

 Ngozi Okonjo-Iweala, who became WTO director-general in March, called a closed-door meeting of producers, governments and others over inequitable access, with low-income countries administering just 0.2% of 700 million global doses.
-Okonjo-Iweala said in concluding remarks that concerns over cross-border supply chains, including export curbs and shortages of skilled personnel, had reinforced her view that the WTO must play a central role in the response to the pandemic.
+In her concluding remarks, Okonjo-Iweala said that concerns over cross-border supply chains, including export curbs and shortages of skilled personnel, had reinforced her view that the WTO must play a central role in the response to the pandemic.

 "In the coming weeks and months, we expect concrete follow-up action.
 These issues are not easy, but the political will and engagement from the private sector displayed today, suggests it is possible," she said.
 WTO members, she said, needed to reduce export restrictions and work to ease logistics and customs procedures.